cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-policies-faq.md

 Isolation policies are applied to requests that include Accept: `text/html*`.
 This allows Browser Isolation policies to co-exist with API and command line requests.

 ## Can Access enforce policies on a specific nonstandard port?
 No. Cloudflare Access cannot enforce a policy that would contain a port appended to the URL.
-However, you can use Cloudflare Argo Tunnel to point traffic to non-standard ports.
-For example, if Jira is available at port `8443` on your origin, you can proxy traffic to that port via Argo Tunnel.
+However, you can use Cloudflare Tunnel to point traffic to non-standard ports.
+For example, if Jira is available at port `8443` on your origin, you can proxy traffic to that port via Cloudflare Tunnel.